walterhiggins/WMPJS/book-outline.md

 ## @@nextChapter{chapter-14}: Animal Sounds Revisited
 ### Introduction
-In this chapter we'll revisit the Animal Sounds plugin from earlier but this time, instead of using a switch statment we'll use a lookup table instead.
+In this chapter we'll revisit the Animal Sounds plugin from earlier but this time, instead of using a switch statement we'll use a look-up table instead.
 ### Objects
 I've mentioned objects a couple of times in this book.
 It's time to take  a closer look.